stolostron/cm-cli/docs/help/cm_accept.md

   -n, --namespace string                 If present, the namespace scope for this CLI request
       --one-output                       If true, only write logs to their native severity level (vs also writing to each lower severity level)
-      --password string                  Password for basic authentication to the API server --request-timeout string           The length of time to wait before giving up on a single server request.
+      --password string                  Password for basic authentication to the API server --product-namespace string         The namespace where the product (RHACM/MCE) is installed --request-timeout string           The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                    The address and port of the Kubernetes API server
       --skip-headers                     If true, avoid header prefixes in the log messages